 In its evaluation of the Reorganization, Via Varejo did not find it practicable to, and did not, appraise the assets of Cnova to determine the liquidation value for unaffiliated Cnova shareholders because Via Varejo will have no continuing interests in Cnova following completion of the Reorganization.
-Similarly, Via Varejo did not consider net book value, which is an accounting concept, for purposes of determining the fairness of the Reorganization to Cnova's unaffiliated stockholders because Via Varejo will have no continuing interest in Cnova following completion of the Reorganization.
+Similarly, Via Varejo did not consider net book value, which is an accounting concept, for purposes of determining the fairness of the Reorganization to Cnova's unaffiliated shareholders because Via Varejo will have no continuing interest in Cnova following completion of the Reorganization.
 While Via Varejo considered the pre-Transaction going concern value of its Cnova ordinary shares in connection with its valuation of Cnova Brazil, it did not do so with an eye towards determining the fairness of the Transactions to the unaffiliated Cnova shareholders.
 Instead, such analysis was conducted only as part of a broader financial analysis of the Reorganization aimed at assuring that the benefits of the Reorganization to Via Varejo and its shareholders, as well as the consideration received by Via Varejo in the Reorganization, were in the best interests of and fair to Via Varejo and its shareholders.
 This analysis was necessarily comparative of the consideration to be given by Via Varejo to Cnova in connection with the Reorganization and, thus, is not indicative of whether the Reorganization is fair to Cnova and its unaffiliated shareholders.
 However, to the extent that the unaffected Cnova share price represented the per share going concern value of Cnova, the price to be offered by Casino in the Offers implies a premium of approximately 82% to the going concern value of Cnova.
-Via Varejo considered the financial analyses of Santander, its financial advisor, among other factors considered, in the course of its evaluation of the Reorganization.
+In its evaluation of the Reorganization, Via Varejo did not consider the price to be paid by Casino pursuant to the Offers or the value to be received in the Reorganization by Cnova. on the one hand, as compared to the price paid for purchases of Cnova ordinary shares by any of the Filing Parties and their Controlling Affiliates in transactions during the prior two years, on the other hand, because Via Varejo was not aware of any such transactions.
+Further, Via Varejo was not aware of any firm offer for a merger, sale of all or a substantial part of Cnova's assets, or a purchase of a controlling amount of Cnova securities having been received by Cnova from anyone in the two years preceding the signing of the Reorganization Agreement.